-Lower Oswego River / Oswego Harbor Professional Review and Guide
+Lower Oswego River / Oswego Harbor Professional Guide

 "Lake Ontario’s second largest tributary, this river drains the Oneida Lake and Finger Lakes watersheds.
 Dropping roughly 125 feet in its 23.7-mile existence, its last dam is in downtown Oswego, the oldest port city on the Great Lakes.
 Its mouth is kept from roaming by jetties.
 Key species: Chinook salmon, brown trout, steelhead, walleye, smallmouth bass, largemouth bass, northern pike, channel catfish, freshwater drum, yellow perch, sunfish, rock bass, black crappie, and brown bullhead"